Pavlov Archaeological Park

 An inside look at the museum.

-The sloping Pavlov Hills are one of the most important settlement areas in all of Europe.
-Underneath them you’ll find tools, household items, animal bones, and skeletons.
-The Pavlov Archaeological Park tunnels into the earth to show some of these very things.
+The cast, sloping Pavlov Hills are one of the most important settlement areas in all of Europe.
+Underneath them, you’ll find tools, household items, animal bones, and skeletons.
+The Pavlov Archeological Park tunnels into the earth to show some of these very things.

 Possibly the first map ever created!

-While these are truly fascinating, the main draw is a replica of the Venus of Dolní Věstonice.
-It’s a figurine of a nude woman that is thought to be the oldest known ceramic sculpture in the world.
-Knowing that the 25,000+ year old figure was found right in this area is really remarkable.
+While these are truly fascinating, the “almost” one-of-a-kind sight is a replica of the Venus of Dolní Věstonice.
+The original figurine of a nude woman is thought to be the oldest known ceramic sculpture in the world.
+According to art professionals, the over 25,000-year-old figure is a priceless artifact, something that truly stands out as a special find for the Pavlov archaeologists.

 THINGS TO DO AROUND PAVLOV

-While the Pavlov Archaeological Park is the shiny new attraction in town, there’s plenty more to see in the area.
-Most of the landmarks are connected by trails through the forest hills and craggy mountain peaks.
+While the Pavlov Archeological Park is the shiny new attraction in town, there’s plenty more to see in the area.
+Hiking trails around the forest hills and craggy mountain peaks connect most of the sights in the area.

-On one of the hiking paths, you’ll find the ruins of a fortress known as Děvičky, which dates back to the 1200’s.
-Further along, the peak of vin Mountain and its limestone rock surface can be reached by foot.
-The views from the 550 meter high summit are spectacular, with the main highlight being the stonice Reservoir.
+On one of the paths, you’ll find the ruins of a fortress known as Děvičky, which dates back to the 1200s.
+Its tattered remains stand above the museum and give a bird’s eye view of the surrounding countryside.
+Further along, the peak of Děvin Mountain and its limestone rock surface can be reached by foot.
+The views from its 550-meter-high summit are spectacular, with panoramas of the Věstonice Reservoir and its lakefront villages.

-The reservoir has been a natural reserve for over 20 years and is lined with tiny villages.
-Smack in the middle of the water is the beautiful Church of St. Linhart, which is only accessible by boat.
+The reservoir has been a natural reserve for over 20 years, with unique wildlife such as the black-headed gull and kingfisher.
+Smack in the middle of the water is the beautiful Church of St. Linhart, which is only accessible by boat in the warmer months.

 Exploring on the trails around Pavlov.